 You’re so young when you quit your job!
 How and why?

 After a 4-year business management course, I graduated university at 19.
-A few months after that, I got a job in an investment bank — I have worked there for 2 years and have handed in my resignation at 21 to travel the world.
+A few months after that, I got a job in an investment bank — I worked there for 2 years and I handed in my resignation at 21 to pursue my dreams.

-Why did I quit my corporate job, you ask?
-Though the future was bright for me, I was terribly uninspired.
-I really thought at first that it was the only ‘ticket’ for securing my future and for gaining the chance to travel the world.
-But such was NOT true because ascending the ‘corporate ladder’ takes time, I was underpaid (I work in a 3rd world country anyway as a fresh graduate) and given the ‘rat race’ environment, I never really had much time for myself.
-Therefore, I gradually realized that it was not the kind of life that I wanted.
-It wasn’t my passion, especially because I want to control my time, venture out into the world as I work for no one else but myself.
+Why?
+Well… though the future was bright for me, I was terribly uninspired.
+I really thought at first that a desk job was the only ‘ticket’ for securing my future AND for gaining the chance to travel the world.
+But such was NOT true because ascending the ‘corporate ladder’ takes time and I was even underpaid (I worked in a 3rd world country after all and a fresh graduate at that too).
+Plus, given the ‘rat race’ environment, I never really had much time for myself.
+With that said, I gradually realized that it was not the kind of lifestyle that I wanted — it wasn’t my passion either.

 How can you afford to travel?
-Are you rich?!
+Are you insanely rich?!

-No, not at all! …though I wish I am rich!
-(But I do think that I am rich in experiences, love, support, and more!
-Haha!)
-I get a lot of these kinds of comments and I can understand why anyone would think so since travel is typically deemed as an expensive lifestyle.
-However, such is NOT true.
-Travel does require money — that’s for sure; but it doesn’t have to be costly.
+But yeah, I get this question a lot and I can understand why anyone would instantly assume that I was rich in the first place because travel is typically deemed as an expensive lifestyle… However, such is NOT true.
+Travel does require money — that’s for sure; but it does NOT have to be costly.
 It will only be costly if you choose to lead a travel lifestyle that is extravagant.

-Do know that I alone have made this lifestyle happen through hard work and resourcefulness as it was my dream and goal to create a sustainable profession that will enable me to travel while working for myself all at the same time.
-Given that fact, I do have the mission of spreading the awareness that a life of travel is absolutely possible even if you’re not rich and even if you only have a limited third world passport (like me).
+I alone have made this lifestyle happen through hard work and resourcefulness as it was my dream and goal to create a profession that will enable me to travel sustainably.
+I hope my story will now be a living proof to you that a life of travel is absolutely possible even if you’re NOT rich and even if you only have a limited third world passport like I do.

-If you want to learn more about how I started this all, you can read these articles: “How I Can Afford to Travel Around the World.
+If you want to learn more, you can read these articles: “How I Can Afford to Travel Around the World.
 You Can, Too!” and/or “The 5 Steps I Took to Start a Life of Travel”